andrejskuidins/rest-opa-svcs/README.md

 ## Overview

-This project demonstrates a complete user databsewhere:
+This project demonstrates a complete user databse where:

 - **Flask** provides a REST API for user management (CRUD operations)
 - **OPA** (Open Policy Agent) enforces authorization policies written in **Rego**